-“Since clutter creates chaos, it’s important to maintain a well-organized, uncluttered bathroom space in order to exude serenity and to create a relaxing retreat for rejuvenation.”
-Corinne says.
-“One of the best ways to control clutter is by keeping personal grooming items out of sight by placing them inside vanity drawers.”
+Since clutter creates chaos, it’s important to maintain a well-organized, uncluttered bathroom space in order to exude serenity and to create a relaxing retreat for rejuvenation.
+One of the best ways to control clutter is by keeping personal grooming items out of sight by placing them inside vanity drawers.

 Appeal to the Senses

-For Toni Sabatino, a spa-like bathroom is akin to a mental "happy place"—a source of calm when one needs to simply decompress.
-“The key to creating a spa-like bath is the personal nature of a special environment that makes you feel pampered, beautiful and ready to face the day,” Toni says.
+For Alena Capra, a spa-like bathroom is akin to a mental "happy place"—a source of calm when one needs to simply decompress.
+The key to creating a spa-like bath is the personal nature of a special environment that makes you feel pampered, beautiful and ready to face the day.

-To achieve this, Toni recommends features that immerse all the senses: Soft music from hidden speakers to soothe the ears; a favorite fragrant candle, or even a steam shower with essential oils for aromatherapy to appeal to the sense of smell; wall treatments to please the eye; and shower and bath fixtures with rain heads and air features to please the sense of touch.
+To achieve this, Alena recommends features that immerse all the senses: Soft music from hidden speakers to soothe the ears; a favorite fragrant candle, or even a steam shower with essential oils for aromatherapy to appeal to the sense of smell; wall treatments to please the eye; and shower and bath fixtures with rain heads and air features to please the sense of touch.

-Toni also says choosing a theme that reflects the environment in which one feels most at peace can go a long way toward completing one’s personal spa.
+Choosing a theme that reflects the environment in which one feels most at peace can go a long way toward completing one’s personal spa.
 Taking cues from your favorite relaxation destinations can help creating that spa-like bath that is truly your happy place to relax and rejuvenate.

 The original spas were built around natural mineral springs said to have health-giving waters.
 Michele Alfano uses water in interesting ways with her spa-like designs.
-The flow of water was a key factor in creating this small, yet luxurious, bathroom space,” she says.
-Keeping with the natural theme, she incorporated a rain-simulating showerhead, as well as a waterfall vessel faucet evoking the sounds of rippling water over pebbles.
+The flow of water can be a key factor in creating a small, yet luxurious, bathroom space.
+Keeping with the natural theme, you can incorporate a rain-simulating showerhead, as well as a waterfall vessel faucet evoking the sounds of rippling water over pebbles.